UPDATE: JUUL: The Newest Craze in Electronic Cigarettes

 There is good news.
 Under FDA guidance, JUUL will no longer offer flavored liquids, thus possibly reducing the attraction to adolescents and young adults (Raising Teens Today.com, 2018 & 2018a; Truthinitiatives.org, 2018).

 The ease of use and deception due to the unique but common designs (USB drives and pens) have made it easier to smoke in public.
-These e-cigarettes may never go away, so it is important to know the liquids being used in the device.
-Due diligence with the use of these devices may reduce smokers and side-effects.
+As of October 2019, e-cigarettes have been banned in seven states in America and other states are looking to restrict the sale until the causes of the vaping-related lung illnesses have been determined.

 Raising Teens Today.com (2018).
 Is my child vaping: here’s 9 signs to watch for.
 Retrieved from: